Lost parcel? Here's what to do next

 You’ve just had a notification pop up on your phone saying “Parcel left in safe place” but you know there’s nowhere safe to leave it.

 Lo and behold, you get home from work in the dark and the rain and, just as you’d suspected, the parcel is nowhere to be seen.
 Confusion and stress sets in - what do you do now?

 Parcel failed to turn up?

-If that wonderful present you painstakingly spent hours scouring the internet for has failed to turn up, you need to get in touch with the retailer you purchased it from.
+If that perfect pair of jeans you painstakingly spent hours scouring the internet for has failed to turn up, you need to get in touch with the retailer you purchased it from.

 They’re responsible for getting the package to you on time.
 Your contract is with them, not the courier or delivery company who shipped it.

 If there's any issue with the courier, the retailer will take that up with them after you’ve contacted them.

 Let’s say you’ve let the retailer or the courier know that there’s a safe place to leave your parcel.
 Like in a shed or with a neighbour.
 If they say they’ve left it in that safe place, then it’s your responsibility if it’s gone missing.